WintrCat/spellcastsolver/readme.md

 ### Configuration
 There is a configuration file `config.json` where you can edit the bot's settings.

-`movesShown` The number of top moves that are shown.
-Defaults to 10.
+`movesShown` The number of top moves that are shown.<br>
 `gemManagement` Toggles a gem management algorithm that when enabled will recommend moves that score less to collect more gems if it thinks you'll likely profit in the long term.

 ### Running
 Once you have configured your board file, you can run the program with `python main.py`.
 You will be given the best moves in the position and the co-ordinates of any swaps necessary to play the move.

+### Improving performance
+Searching for moves on a Spellcast board, especially those that require 2 or 3 swaps to execute, can take a significant amount of time because of the sheer number of combinations that need checking.
+I personally recommend that you use an alternative Python runtime like [PyPy](https://pypy.org/) when using the solver in a real-world situation; it can sometimes improve performance by around 7x.

 ## 📊 Benchmarking
-There is a script called `benchmark.py` which you can run to test the solver against a large number of randomised Spellcast boards.
-You will be given a small report on how it performed, and can configure the benchmark at the top section of the script that it runs.
+There is a script called `benchmark.py` which you can use to run various benchmarks for the solver.
+It takes one command-line argument which is the type of benchmark you want to run; this can be one of the following values:

+- `boards` Generates a specified number of random Spellcast boards, and finds the top move on them.
+Provides data on the average score per move, average gems received etc.
+- `games` Generates a specified number of entire Spellcast games.
+An initial random board is created, and the top moves are simulated therein.

+You can configure each benchmark by going into the `src/benchmarks` folder, finding the script behind the particular benchmark and editing the configuration variables at the top of the file.